U.S. Tax Information

 To help you with your tax filing responsibilities, OIS has arranged free access to Sprintax Tax Preparation software.
-Sprintax will guide you through the tax preparation process, arrange the necessary tax forms, and check to see if you owe taxes or are due a tax refund.
-We have also arranged a free webinar that explains your tax filing responsibilities in more detail.
-You can watch the Sprintax webinar here.
+Sprintax will guide individuals through the tax preparation process, arrange the necessary tax forms, and check to see if they owe taxes or are due a tax refund.
+Our office has also arranged a free webinar that explains your tax filing responsibilities in more detail.
+International students and scholars may access the webinar and request an access code to the Sprintax software here.

-(New!)
 COVID-Related Tax Questions

 The federal government has extended the filing deadline to July 15, 2020.
 The state of North Carolina has also extended their deadline to July 15.
 However, not all states have extended their deadlines.
 For example, Virginia state taxes are due on June 1.
 If you worked in a state other than North Carolina in 2019, you should refer to that state’s Department of Revenue website to see your filing responsibilities.

 Eligibility depends on your resident tax status as explained below:

 - If you are a nonresident alien for tax purposes and you filed your 2019 tax return as a nonresident alien, you should not receive this payment as you are not eligible.